How to Make a Water Filter in a Barrel

 Boiling

 The easiest way of treating water and making it potable is by simply boiling it.
-You can boil mud puddle water and make it potable because boiling kills any, and all, bad nasties that may be lurking in the murk.
+You can boil mud puddle water and make it potable because boiling kills any, and all, bad microorganisms that may be lurking in the murk, including harmful bacteria viruses.

 When you boil water to make it safe to drink, make sure to bring it to a full boil for 1 full minute or more.
 Keep in mind; once it starts boiling, it is evaporating.
 If you boil it too long, you will actually lose a little to the air.
 After you boil it, let it cool.